University of Santo Tomas: Satellite campuses

 The UST in Manila is the main campus of the University of Santo Tomas System, which comprises three other existing campuses and one upcoming UST campus in Santa Rosa, Laguna.
 UST Angelicum College in Quezon City and University of Santo Tomas–Legazpi in Legazpi, Albay integrated with the UST System in 2017.

 UST Angelicum College is located in the Santo Domingo Church complex in Quezon City.
 It offers basic education programs, a home study program, and undergraduate programs.
 The campus was founded as the Angelicum School in 1972 by Rogelio Alarcon.
 The school changed its name to Angelicum College in 1996 after offering undergraduate courses in 1995.
 It offers programs in communication, entrepreneurship, human resource management, and information technology.

 UST-Legazpi, formerly known as the Aquinas University of Legazpi, is located in Legazpi, Albay.
 It is the biggest catholic university in the Bicol Region, offering courses in the fields of law, medical, architecture, engineering, accountancy, teacher education, and arts and sciences.
 The university also has its own hospital.

-UST General Santos is an 80 ha campus in southern Philippines that will initially offer programs in agricultural and fishery research, arts and humanities, business and accountancy, engineering and technology, and pharmaceutical sciences.
+UST General Santos is an 80 ha campus in southern Philippines that is composed of 3 academic units in business and accountancy, engineering and technology, and health sciences.
+It is set to offer programs in agricultural and fishery research.
 The university acquired the land of the new campus in 1997, but the construction was stalled by land classification problems and local politics.
 In 2013, the local city council approved the rezoning of the university site to institutional from agricultural.
 The consultation and public hearing for the first phase of the establishment of the new campus was conducted in 2017.
 The construction broke ground on April 20, 2018, and was headed by then university rector Herminio Dagohoy.
 The campus opened on April 11, 2024.

 UST Santa Rosa is a 40 ha campus in Laguna that will offer undergraduate programs in science and engineering.
-The campus first broke ground on April 19, 2006, which was led by then university rector Tamerlane Lana and attended by UST board member and tycoon Lucio Tan.
+The campus first broke ground on April 19, 2006, which was led by then university rector Tamerlane Lana and attended by tycoon Lucio Tan.
 The development of the campus was delayed for several years by changes in the administration, the Quadricentennial Celebration from 2009 to 2012, and prioritization of the construction projects in the main campus.
 On September 10, 2017, a second groundbreaking ceremony was held and led by then university rector Herminio Dagohoy.
 The construction of the first building in the campus, the UST–Dr. Tony Tan Caktiong Innovation Center, began in December 2020.
 The center is named after an alumnus and Jollibee Foods Corporation founder Tony Tan Caktiong, and it will be an annex of the Department of Science and Technology (DOST)-TOMASInno Center.